roq-trading/roq-ansible-monitor/README.md

 * `http://localhost/prometheus/`
 * `http://localhost/roq/service/<name>/metrics`

-> Remember to replace "localhost" and/or "<name>" as appropriate.
+> Remember to replace "localhost" and/or "name" as appropriate.

 ### Gateways